backslashxx/bindhosts/Documentation/hiding.md

    - some root detections now includes and check for modified hosts file.
  - How do I check for detections?
    - Read [how to check for detections](https://github.com/backslashxx/bindhosts/issues/4)
- - How do I move to magic mount on APatch?
+ - How do I move to bind mount on APatch?
    - get ci builds [here](https://github.com/bmax121/APatch/actions)

 ## Glossary of terms
- - magic mount - mounting method primarily used by Magisk
+ - bind mount - APatch's term for magic mount, mounting method primarily used by Magisk.